devkartic/developerKeys/Ubuntu/php/installation.md

 </Directory>`

-## If you need to add any file extension
+## If you need to add any file or extension
 #### `sudo vi /etc/apache2/mods-enabled/dir.conf`

 ## Enable permission: